-When I started writing Lightpunk (no one throughout here as Solarpunk or Lumineers), I was setting out to write a very simple story: man has MacGuffin, man needs to get MacGuffin to place.
+When I started writing Lightpunk (known throughout here as Solarpunk or Lumineers), I was setting out to write a very simple story: man has MacGuffin, man needs to get MacGuffin to place.
 Pretty much Lord of the Rings plot in the most basic terms.
 I wanted to see if I could write a novel, that was my sole concern, a simple narrative with interesting characters.

 Alas, Lightpunk got out of my hands.
 More characters entered the narrative from POV positions.
 There were plots that sprawled outside that of my main character.
 My writing style pretty much changed on a whim (read something Chuck Wendig, want to write fast paced, choppy prose – read something first person, want to write first person – read some semi-omniscient Ken Liu, want to rise semi-omniscient head hopping narrative).
 As such, my novel is incredibly arduous to even edit.
 I’ve cut whole pieces to rewrite.